petrelharp/nw_prob_2019/nw-prob-talk.md

 . . .

-Then every individual needs to carry around her genotype (somehow).
-Even at neutral sites!
+Then we need to keep track of every individual's genome.

 . . .